jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 Working with Caqti, a mistake in the syntax of a SQL query won't be discovered until runtime.
-I made fewer mistakes like this with SQLAlchemy, because most queries are written in Python and can be linted by the IDE.
-Another recurring point of confusion for me with Caqti had to do with matching the function on the `Caqti_request` (`R.find_opt` above) with the function invoked in `Db` (`Db.find_opt`); this is how we indicate that the query produces zero, one, zero or one, or multiple rows.
-If the two don't agree, the program won't compile and initially I struggled to understand what this compiler error meant:
+I made fewer mistakes like this with SQLAlchemy because most queries are written in Python and can be linted by the IDE.
+Another recurring point of confusion for me with Caqti had to do with matching the function on the `Caqti_request` (`R.find_opt` above) with the function invoked in `Db` (`Db.find_opt`); this is how we indicate that the query produces zero, one, zero/one, or multiple rows.
+If the two don't agree, the program won't compile; initially I struggled to understand what this compiler error meant:

 ```
 Error: The function applied to this argument has type